Misinference of interaction-free measurement from a classical system

-Interaction-free measurement has been studied in various contexts, both theoretically \cite{mitchison_absorption-free_2001, zhou_nondistortion_2001,simon_fundamental_2000,elitzur_nonlocal_2001,hardy_existence_1992, karlsson_interaction_1998,kwiat_interaction-free_1995,thomas_semitransparency_2014,van_voorthuysen_quantum-mechanical_1997}, and experimentally \cite{kwiat_experimental_1995,du_marchie_van_voorthuysen_realization_1996,hafner_experiment_1997,tsegaye_efficient_1998,white_interaction-free_1998,kwiat_high-efficiency_1999,elitzur_nonlocal_2001,inoue_experimental_2000,turner_interaction-free_2021,peise_interaction-free_2015}.
+Interaction-free measurement has been studied in various contexts, both theoretically \cite{mitchison_absorption-free_2001, ryff_null-result_2014,zhou_nondistortion_2001,simon_fundamental_2000,elitzur_nonlocal_2001,hardy_existence_1992, karlsson_interaction_1998,kwiat_interaction-free_1995,thomas_semitransparency_2014,van_voorthuysen_quantum-mechanical_1997}, and experimentally \cite{kwiat_experimental_1995,du_marchie_van_voorthuysen_realization_1996,hafner_experiment_1997,tsegaye_efficient_1998,white_interaction-free_1998,kwiat_high-efficiency_1999,elitzur_nonlocal_2001,inoue_experimental_2000,turner_interaction-free_2021,peise_interaction-free_2015}.
 However, there is still no widely accepted consensus on the precise meaning of the term ``interaction-free" \cite{vaidman_meaning_2003}.
-Indeed, the extent to which an experiment, like that proposed by Elitzur and Vaidman, is interaction-free, depends on the particular interpretation of quantum mechanics one chooses to adopt.
-Notably, the Copenhagen interpretation of quantum mechanics provides no description of particles traveling along well defined paths, so is at odds with the standard description of the effect.
-An interpretation that does allow one to describe real particle paths is Bohmian Mechanics (BM), also known as the de Broglie-Bohm pilot-wave theory \cite{bohm_undivided_1993,holland_quantum_1993,durr_bohmian_2009}.
-According to BM, particles move under the influence of the wave function, with a velocity equal to the quantum velocity of probability in the standard quantum formalism.
+Indeed, the extent to which an experiment like that proposed by Elitzur and Vaidman is interaction-free depends on the particular interpretation of quantum mechanics one chooses to adopt.
+Notably, the Copenhagen interpretation of quantum mechanics provides no description of particles traveling along well defined paths, so is at odds with the standard description of the effect, which relies explicitly on the notion of particle trajectories.
+An interpretation that does allow one to describe real particle paths is Bohmian Mechanics, also known as the de Broglie-Bohm pilot-wave theory \cite{bohm_undivided_1993,holland_quantum_1993,durr_bohmian_2009}.
+According to Bohmian mechanics, particles move under the influence of the wave function, with a velocity equal to the quantum velocity of probability in the standard quantum formalism.
 Both the particle and its pilot-wave are assumed to be real physical objects.
 The Bohmian version of the Elitzur-Vaidman experiment, was first presented by Hardy \cite{hardy_existence_1992}, who posited the following physical picture.
 At the first beam splitter, the particle takes one of the two paths in the interferometer, while its pilot-wave is split in two.
 One part of the pilot-wave carries the particle along its path, while the other, so-called {\it empty wave}, proceeds along the other path without the particle.
 Both components of the pilot-wave recombine at $B_2$, producing the standard outcome.
 If a bomb is present along the path that the particle didn't take, it blocks the empty wave, preventing it from interfering with the particle's pilot-wave at $B_2$, thus enabling the particle to arrive at detector $D_2$ with non-zero probability.
 Note that according to both this physical picture and that proposed by Elitzur and Vaidman \cite{elitzur_quantum_1993}, the experiment can be considered ``interaction-free" only in the sense that the particle does not interact with the bomb: the wave form propagating along Path 1 interacts with and is altered by the bomb without detonating it.
 We proceed by demonstrating that such detection of an object by a particle that interacts with the particle only through its associated waveform may likewise be achieved in a classical system.
+We then argue that the term ``interaction-free" is misleading, both for the classical system under consideration and its quantum counterpart.